 We’ve all experienced the nasty feeling of having a cold, and never being able to find a comfortable sleeping position – your sinuses are clogged, your head feels like it’s spinning, and every time you lie flat your lungs want to explode.

-For people who struggle with chronic breathing problems, like sleep apnoea and asthma, this can be a nightly struggle.
+For people who struggle with chronic breathing problems, like sleep apnoea and asthma, this can be a nightly struggle, and you may well be wondering how to sleep better with asthma.
 However, there has been significant research conducted into the different positions we sleep in and how they affect our health.
 We've delved into this research to discover the best sleeping position for better breathing.

 What can cause breathing difficulties when sleeping?